khuongduynguyen23/Hello-World/README.md

 My name is K. We start now!
 Just change to see what happpen
 > Day 1: Godot Engine getting started 18 Dec 25
-1. Introduction about Godot
+1. Introduction about Godot: (Script language)
-2. Learning the GDscript
+2. Learning the GDscript (3.
+We stand on a shoulder of giant)